Week 4: In-Class#

 Problem Solving#

-Write a script that, given the initial amount of material, prints the amount remaining after \(1, 2, 3, ..., 10\) hours.
-Start your script by defining the decay parameter and the initial amount as shown below.
+Write a script that prints the amount of material remaining after \(1, 2, 3, ..., 10\) hours, given an initial amount.
+Start your script by defining the fraction of material remaining, and the initial amount as shown below.

 amount = 2.5